Racum/django-binhash/README.md

 ### Environments

-Tested under Python from 3.3 to 3.6 and also *Legacy Python* (2.7).
+Tested under Python from 3.10 to 3.12, and under Django 4.x and 5.x.

-Tested under Django 1.8 to 1.11, but it can possibly run in versions way older, since the fields structure is stable for a long time.

 ### Databases

-At the version `0.1.0` it was only tested on SQLite, but if should work fine in all databases officially supported by Django.
+At the version `0.2.0` it was only tested on SQLite, but if should work fine in all databases officially supported by Django.

 ### Formats